rebelsky/csc207c/_mps/linked-lists.md

   In this assignment, you will revisit our implementation of doubly-linked lists, considering the effects of a well-known variant.
 link: true
+nextyear: |
+  Make students update all iterators (instead of failing fast).
 ---
 *Collaboration*: You must work alone on this project.
 You may, however, consult with anyone you wish.